 - Photocopy of your latest Indian visa

-6. Every foreigner, except for a citizen of Bhutan, is required to obtain the protected area permit.
+- Every foreigner, except for a citizen of Bhutan, is required to obtain a protected area permit.

-I hope this information was helpful.
+I hope this information on obtaining a protected area permit for Ladakh was helpful.
 Please note that being an Indian citizen, I have never obtained a PAP myself and my knowledge on the subject is pretty much limited to what I mentioned above.
-If you still need any further clarifications, you should get in touch with a travel agent for answer to your queries.
+If you still need any further clarifications, you should get in touch with a travel agent for answers to your queries.